This post was originally published in May, 2011.

 I feel fantastic after having dropped off seven bags of my husband’s and my clothing and shoes to the Salvation Army.
 Getting rid of the stuff was easier than I thought, and I am still reaping the good feeling after-effects.

 Even though it’s great practice to check our closets before we go shopping, sometimes we don’t plan to buy clothes.
-Hello, Target!
-That’s why it pays to regularly go through your things.
+(Hello, Target!)
+That’s why it pays to regularly go through our things.

 My husband discovered in a storage room four pairs of good shoes he had completely forgotten about.
 In the meantime, he complained about not having any shoes and we even bought some more.
 When you have too many things, you can’t keep track of them and they get lost or forgotten.
 So what’s the use of having them?